Banging Toolbox

 Vaughan Bushnell CF1 23oz 17 inch handle milled face high carbon steel hammer

-• This California framing hammer has a sturdy handle for extra grip strength.
+• This California framing hammer boasts a sturdy handle for extra grip strength.

 • Fully polished head.